gz/autoperf/README.md

 $ open out/heatmap.png
 ```

-For example, the output from the `sleep 2` command above looks like this (every dot represents the correlation between two measured performance events):
+For example, the output from the `sleep 2` command above looks like this (every dot represents the correlation between two measured performance events, this was done on a Skylake machine which had around 1.7k non-zero event measurement):
 ![Correlation Heatmap](/doc/correlation_heatmap.png)